Indexing Highly Repetitive String Collections: Compressors and Measures of Repetitiveness

-Still, it could be that one can always add $O(\gamma)$ explicit symbols to break those cycles, in which case $\gamma$ and $b$ would be asymptotically equivalent.
-Otherwise, if there are string families where $\gamma = o(b)$, this still does not mean that we cannot represent a string $S$ within $O(\gamma)$ space, but that representation will not consist of just substring copies. \footnote{\citeN{KMNIBT20} show that $\gamma \le 4$ and $\delta < 10/3$ for Thue-Morse words, and conjecture that $b = \Theta(\log n)$.
-If confirmed, it would be the first known strign family with $\gamma=o(b)$.} To definitely show that not all strings can be represented in $O(\gamma)$ space, we should find a string family of common measure $\gamma$ and of size $n^{\omega(\gamma)}$.

 As explained, $\delta\log(n/\delta)$ is a reachable measure that is asymptotically optimal as a function of $\delta$.
 That is, if we separate the set of all strings into subsets $\mathcal{S}_\delta$ where the strings have measure $\delta$, then inside each set there are families that need $\Theta(\delta\log(n/\delta))$ space to be represented.
 The measure $\delta$ is then optimal in that coarse sense.
-Still, we know that $b$ is string-wise better than $\delta\log(n/\delta)$ and sometimes asymptotically smaller; therefore it is a more refined measure.
-In this line, the definitive question is: {\em What is the smallest reachable and computable measure of repetitiveness?} Just like Shannon's entropy is a lower bound when we decide to exploit only frequencies, bidirectional macro schemes are a lower bound when we decide to exploit only string copies.
-Still, there may be some useful compressibility measure between $b$ and the bottom line of the (uncomputable) Kolmogorov complexity.
-As far as we know, $\gamma$ is a candidate for that, although we conjecture that it is not reachable.
+Still, we know that $b$ and $\nu$ are string-wise better than $\delta\log(n/\delta)$ and sometimes asymptotically smaller; therefore they are more refined measures.

+In this line, the definitive question is: {\em What is the smallest reachable and computable measure of repetitiveness?} Just like Shannon's entropy is a lower bound when we decide to exploit only frequencies, bidirectional macro schemes are a lower bound when we decide to exploit only string copies, as are NU-systems when we include string morphisms.
+Still, there may be some useful compressibility measure between $\nu$ and the bottom line of the (uncomputable) Kolmogorov complexity.

-Other equally fascinating questions can be asked about accessing and indexing strings: {\em What is the smallest reachable measure under which we can access and/or index the strings efficiently?} Right now, $O(g_{rl})$ is the best known limit for efficient access; it is unknown if one can access $S[i]$ efficiently within $O(z_{no})$ or $O(r)$ space.
-Indexing can also be supported within $O(g_{rl})$ space, but also in $O(r)$; we do not know if this is possible within $O(z_{no})$ or $O(v)$ space.
+Other equally fascinating questions can be asked about accessing and indexing strings: {\em What is the smallest reachable measure under which we can access and/or index the strings efficiently?} Right now, $O(z_{end})$ is the best known limit for efficient access; it is unknown if one can access $S[i]$ efficiently within $O(z_{no})$ or $O(r)$ space.
+Indexing can also be supported within $O(z_{end})$ space, but also in $O(r)$; we do not know if this is possible within $O(z_{no})$ or $O(v)$ space.
 We explore this in the upcoming sections.

 \paragraph*{In practice}